 2016 | Bethelhem D. Wonbearga |

-AddisCoder 2025 will run summer 2025 for 4 weeks: dates to be determined in Addis Ababa, Ethiopia for four weeks, with activities for teaching assistants starting a week earlier.
+AddisCoder 2025 will run July 28 to August 22, 2025 in Addis Ababa, Ethiopia (4 weeks long), with activities for teaching assistants starting a week earlier.

 If you are currently an Ethiopian high school student (grades 9 to 11) and would like to apply to AddisCoder 2025, please apply here.
 AddisCoder provides free dormitory rooms and meals for all student participants, and we welcome applications from all over Ethiopia.